alexxijielu/reverse_homology/README.md

 zenodo.org/record/5146063

-# Training and dataset loading
+# Training and Dataset Loading

 Training scripts for the respective models are provided in each folder.